-“Cyberstalk” means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person, serves no legitimate purpose, and would cause a reasonable person to feel fear.
+“Consent” to sexual activity must be knowing, intelligent, unambiguous, and voluntary.
+Consent is active, not passive.
+This means there must be clear and willing participation, through words or actions, for each sexual act.

+Consent to one type of sexual activity does not imply consent to other types of sexual activity.
+There must be consent at every stage of the sexual encounter.

+Past consent to sexual activity does not imply consent to future sexual activity.

+Consent can be withdrawn at any time, including in the middle of a sexual encounter, if the withdrawal of consent is clearly indicated by words or actions.
+Any indication of unwillingness, including but not limited to the following, terminates consent.

+Any verbalization of “No,” “Stop,” “Don’t,” “I do not want,” “I am not sure,” “That hurts,” etc.

+Ceasing participation in sexual activity (e.g., freezing or not actively engaging), pulling away, removing someone’s touch from a specific area, blocking someone from touching a specific area etc.

+For additional guidance on related concepts such as force, coercion, and incapacitation, see Appendix C: Consent-Related Concepts.

 “Dating Violence” means violence committed by a person: (a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) the length of the relationship; (ii) the type of relationship; (iii) and the frequency of interaction between the persons involved in the relationship.

-"Day” means a business day, but does not include days in which the University is closed due to holidays, weather, or other events.
+"Day” means a calendar day

 "Decision-Maker” is the individual, or group of individuals, designated by the University to conduct a live hearing to make a determination of responsibility about whether the alleged Sexual Misconduct occurred.
 The Decision-Maker will not be the same person as the Title IX Coordinator or investigator.